ansonl/ansonl.github.io/_drafts/2021-03-02-ms-teams-deauth-bug.md

 A simple and effective solution would hide visibility of the main Teams user interface when the user authentication has expired.
 Once the user has successfully reauthenticated, enable interaction and make the main GUI containing cached user data visible again.

-If this is apparently intended functionality - maybe a helpful feature to peek at messages and join Teams calls when the user is
+If this is apparently intended functionality - maybe a helpful feature to peek at messages and join Teams calls when the user's authentication is not verified - people should know more about the functionality of **Dodge Deauth & Make Voice Calls** when the user "forgets" their password.